Low Amniotic Fluid

 - Your uterus not growing as expected.
 This means that the size of your pregnant belly is not as large as it should be, as measured from top to bottom by your doctor.

 Doctors use ultrasound to measure the amount of amniotic fluid in your uterus.

 If you're near the end of your pregnancy, you may not need treatment.
-Depending on what's causing low amniotic fluid and how close you are to delivery, your doctor may want to try to start (induce) labor.
+Depending on what's causing the problem and how close you are to delivery, your doctor may want to try to start (induce) labor.

 To learn more about Healthwise, visit Healthwise.org.